Water distribution system: Topologies

 In general, a water distribution system can be classified as having a grid, ring, radial or dead end layout.

 A grid system follows the general layout of the road grid with water mains and branches connected in rectangles.
-With this topology, water can be supplied from several directions allowing good water circulation and redundancy if a section of the network has broken down.
+With this topology, water can be supplied from several directions, allowing water circulation and redundancy if a section of the network has broken down.
 Drawbacks of this topology include difficulty sizing the system.

 A ring system has a water main for each road, and there is a sub-main branched off the main to provide circulation to customers.
 This topology has some of the advantages of a grid system, but it is easier to determine sizing.

 A radial system delivers water into multiple zones.
 At the center of each zone, water is delivered radially to the customers.

 A dead end system has water mains along roads without a rectangular pattern.
 It is used for communities whose road networks are not regular.
 As there are no cross-connections between the mains, water can have less circulation and therefore stagnation may be a problem.

-Integrity of the systems
+System Integrity

 The integrity of the systems are broken down into physical, hydraulic, and water quality.

-The physical integrity includes concerns on the ability of the barriers to prevents contaminations from the external sources to get into water distribution systems.
+Physical integrity includes concerns regarding the ability of the barriers to prevent contamination from external sources into the water distribution system.
 The deterioration can be caused by physical or chemical factors.

-The hydraulic integrity is an ability to maintain adequate water pressure inside the pipes throughout distribution systems.
-It also includes the circulation and length of time that the water travels within a distribution system which has impacts on the effectiveness of the disinfectants.
+Hydraulic integrity is an ability to maintain adequate water pressure inside the pipes throughout the distribution system.
+It also includes the circulation and length of time that the water travels within a distribution system, which impacts the effectiveness of disinfectants.

-The water quality integrity is a control of degradations as the water travels through distribution systems.
-The impacts of water quality can be caused by physical or hydraulic integrity factors.
-The water quality degradations can also take place within the distribution systems such as microorganism growth, nitrification, and internal corrosion of the pipes.
+Water quality integrity is the control of degradation as the water travels through a distribution system.
+The impact of water quality can be caused by physical or hydraulic factors.
+Water quality degradation can also take place within the distribution system, such as microorganism growth, nitrification, and internal corrosion of the pipes.

 Network analysis and optimization

-Analyses are done to assist in design, operation, maintenance and optimization of water distribution systems.
-There are two main types of analyses: hydraulic, and water quality behavior as it flows through a water distribution system.
+Analyses are performed to assist in design, operation, maintenance and optimization of water distribution systems.
+There are two main types of analyses: hydraulic and water quality behavior as it flows through a water distribution system.
 Optimizing the design of water distribution networks is a complex task.
 However, a large number of methods have already been proposed, mainly based on metaheuristics.
 Employing mathematical optimization techniques can lead to substantial construction savings in these kinds of infrastructures.